dtbuchholz/cookiecutter-poetry/.github/ISSUE_TEMPLATE.md

-* Date you used Cookiecutter PyPackage:
-* Cookiecutter version used, if any:
-* Python version, if any:
-* Operating System:

-### Description
+## Summary

 Describe what you were trying to get done.

+- Package version used:
+- Python version:
+- Operating System:

+## Details

-Tell us what happened, what went wrong, and what you expected to happen.
+Describe what happened, what went wrong, and what you expected to happen.

-### What I Did

 ```
-Paste the command(s) you ran and the output.
+Paste relevant command(s) or snippets.
 ```